openlibhums/memory-alpha/content/pages/support/repository/repositories-settings.md

 ![" "](../images/repositories/repo-parent-child-subject.png)

-You can also select editors who should be notified of submissions made to this subject.
+You can also select editors who will be notified of submissions made to this subject.

 ## Additional submission fields